 More importantly, the modular movement is a push in the right direction for more sustainable living.
 While a significant part of the population, millennial or not, are more and more interested in living their lives with sustainability in mind, the solutions to make it possible haven't always been there.

-With modular housing and innovation like OAS showers, that's changed.
+With modular housing and innovation like Orbital Showers, that's changed.
 They are perfect examples of disruptors, instinctively-appreciated breakthroughs that make legacy systems feel as old and unsuited to modern living as they are.
 And they're making the shift to more sustainable living as simple and natural as it needs to be to succeed.
 Viva la revolucion.